×

 When we asked people living in Ecuador about recreational activities, they mentioned:

 "We have a hiking group on Facebook called Vilca Hikers.
 Every week we explore a trail in our area and other villages around.
-People also enjoy horseback riding, bicycle riding, tennis, yoga, games like bridge and Texas 42 and dining outside in local restaurant gardens," said one expat.
+People also enjoy horseback riding, bicycle riding, tennis, yoga, games like bridge and Texas 42 and dining outside in local restaurant gardens," remarked one expat living in Vilcabamba.

 "I can highly recommend Cabalgatas Canoa.
 Horseback riding on the beach.
 The stables are run by Zia Sherrell of the UK who has been here for close to a decade.
-The horses are very well cared for and she gets top reviews," commented one expat living in Canoa, Ecuador.
+The horses are very well cared for and she gets top reviews," said one expat living in Canoa.

 View More Answers